-At the end of August 2020 28.6% of employees were local, 33.4% were Malaysian and 14.3% were women.
+At end of December 2022 none of employees were local, 90% Malaysian and 14% were women.
 All the workers are Indonesians on two-year contracts.
-KUALA BARAM is an equal opportunity employer but currently there are only three women in the workforce.
+KUALA BARAM is an equal opportunity employer but currently there are only two women in the workforce.
 In part this reflects the absence of a tree nursery and in part the nature of tree plantation work - the 3Ds or difficult, dangerous and/or dirty - rather than any form of discrimination.